 “We wanted our space to feel like a home but without clutter.
 To feel light without being cold.
 Spare without it feeling like a museum,” says Raquel.

 Of course, the Howards did allow for a few indulgences.
 For instance, Raquel fought long and hard for a custom, walk-in shoe closet.

 “That’s the one thing she wanted.
 So, she budgeted for it.
 It’s logic and emotion coming together in a very lovely way,” Anna says.

 From the rational need for the new staircase to the sentimental pull of a chic home for your shoes, the Howard’s home defies the conventions of what a Harlem brownstone can and should be.

 Cost transparency in real time

 The Bolster team gave Maria and Raquel a granular cost breakdown that included design and build project fees, empowering them to know exactly where every dollar and cent was allocated.
-Click here to see Maria and Raquel’s full detailed bid.
+Transparency like this is empowering, and fundamental to the Bolster process.